Chapter 1 Privacy and Security of the Electronic Health Record

 In the 1980s and early 1990s, billing and payment processes in healthcare moved slowly.
 It was typical that payments for services provided were delayed for four to six months.
 During this time, healthcare technology increased, and many software companies were creating electronic healthcare records (EHRs).

-Two important Standards to be aware of as a healthcare professional include:
+Two important standards to be aware of as a healthcare professional are as follows:

 • Standard 2 – Privacy Rule: This standard requires healthcare facilities (e.g., clinics, hospitals, pharmacies, nursing homes, etc.) to protect patient health information.